 How Long Do Qui Tam Lawsuits Stay Under Seal?

-When the Relator and or his attorney files a Qui Tam lawsuit involving government contracting violations, the case is usually filed under seal.
+When the Relator and or his attorney files a Qui Tam defense lawsuit involving government contracting violations, the case is usually filed under seal.
 This means that the public, including the potential defendant, has no idea that the case has been filed.
 Despite the short period of time that the case is usually sealed ( 60-90 days), the reality is that whistleblow lawsuits can remain under seal for years.
 This allows the government to conduct its investigation.

 What to Expect When You Defend a False Claims Act Qui Tam Case?